evil-cry/cyber-analytics-ml/readme.md

 1. If you need to find a parameter value that works best for a classifier, use _find_value()_
 2. Comment out _run_tests()_ in [main.py](classifier/main.py) and uncomment and existing _find_value()_ call or create a new one.
 3. The method will iterate over the value ranges provided by you and print F1 scores.
 It also appends the results to [values.txt](classifier/values.txt)
+4. Once testing is done, [make_graph.py](classifier/make_graph.py) provides a way to plot line graphs based on test results.
+Disclaimer: the method currently only looks at the first value that it finds to be changing in a subset of the test results.
+It first looks at Stop Word ‰ Removed.
+If it changes, it will not look at other parameters!
+If not, it goes one by one through parameters until it finds the first one that changes.